 Higher LET means that the material good stops the radiation particles, but then larger amount of absorbed energy may generate parasitic effects.
 LET for different materials and heavy ions can be computed by calculator like this one.

-Cross section is a general quantity which describe device susceptibility for radiation, it is defined as a ratio of probability of event occurrence to fluence of particles:
+The cross-section is a general quantity which describes device susceptibility for radiation, it is defined as a ratio of the probability of event occurrence to a fluence of particles:

 SEU cross section

-To describe how the digital device is sensitive for Single Events Upsets, the SEU cross section is used.
-If during experiments we treat a device with some fluence of particles, and we detect some number of bits affected with SEU, then ratio of number of affected bits to the fluence is named SEU cross section .
-We can present the SEU cross section as a value per device.
-If we know how many memories are included in the device, then we can divide cross section per device by number of bits inside the device to compute SEU cross section per bit .
+To describe how the digital device is sensitive for Single Events Upsets, the SEU cross-section is used.
+If during experiments we treat a device with some fluence of particles, and we detect some number of bits affected with SEU, then the ratio of a number of affected bits to the fluence is named SEU cross-section .
+We can present the SEU cross-section as a value per device.
+If we know how many memories are included in the device, then we can divide cross-section per device by a number of bits inside the device to compute SEU cross-section per bit .

-For different type of particles the device my response differently, thus experiments with different flux of different types of particles are required to find cross sections for each of them.
-Especially separated tests for neutrons and protons are required, since the response of chips for those particles is different for energy less than 50MeV.
+For a different type of particles the device my response differently, thus experiments with a different flux of different types of particles are required to find cross-sections for each of them.
+Especially separated tests for neutrons and protons are required since the response of chips for those particles is different for energy less than 50MeV.

-During experiments on electronic chips the researchers treat the device with different flux of particles and measure cross sections.
-For experiments the flux of particles is prepared to cause expected LET in the device material.
-As a result of experiments we got characteristic of LET levels vs cross sections.
+During experiments on electronic chips, the researchers treat the device with a different flux of particles and measure cross-sections.
+For experiments, the flux of particles is prepared to cause expected LET in the device material.
+As a result of experiments, we got characteristic of LET levels vs cross-sections.

-As we can see on the example above, for small LET levels the SEU cross section tends to be 0, it means those levels do not induce effects on the device.
-The smallest LET level which cause an effect is a crucial element of the device characteristic and is named “LET threshold()”.
-In practice it is hard to make experiments which threat the device with continuous full range of LET level from 0 to hundreds of , so the threshold is computed with extrapolation of characteristic taken during experiment.
-For example above we can imagine that the curve will reach cross section 0 for LET about 1
+As we can see on the example above, for small LET levels the SEU cross-section tends to be 0, it means those levels do not induce effects on the device.
+The smallest LET level which causes an effect is a crucial element of the device characteristic and is named “LET threshold()”.
+In practice it is hard to make experiments which threat the device with a continuous full range of LET level from 0 to hundreds of , so the threshold is computed with extrapolation of characteristic taken during the experiment.
+For example above we can imagine that the curve will reach cross-section 0 for LET about 1

 SEFI, SEL and other kind of

-Apart of study SEU, we can also investigate other kinds of SEE.
+Apart from study SEU, we can also investigate other kinds of SEE.
 Similar characteristics may be prepared for SEL or SEFI, and different may be extrapolated for different kind of events.

 Decision about suitability a device to a space mission